BioCancerInformatics/SigPolytope/README.md

 This repository hosts:

-- 📦 the **R package (`SigPolytope`)** implementing the geometric formalism
-- 🧭 the **SigPolytope Shiny application** for interactive exploration and interpretation
+- 🧭 the **SigPolytope Shiny Atlas** for interactive geometric exploration
 - 📊 reproducible code and assets supporting the manuscript figures and atlas outputs
+- 📁 data structures and computational pipelines implementing the geometric formalism

 SigPolytope operationalizes a central conceptual shift:
 **omic signatures are not vectors, scores, or gene lists — they are structured, multidimensional informational entities whose biological meaning is inherently geometric**.